richardschneider/express-conditional-request/README.md

 error | A function that takes (`status code, message, req, res`) and sends an error response. requiredWith | An array of HTTP methods that must include one of the precondition headers.
 This prevents the [lost update issue](https://en.wikipedia.org/wiki/Concurrency_control).
-Defaults to `['PUT', 'PATCH', 'DELETE']`. stateAsync | A function that takes `(req)` and returns a `Promise` to the get the assoiciated resource state.
+Defaults to `['PUT', 'PATCH', 'DELETE']`. stateAsync | A function that takes `(req)` and returns a `Promise` to the get the assoiciated resource state. forwardHeaders | Additional option added to existing express-preconditions package to support sending custom headers to HEAD request.Defaults to `[]`

 ### Resource state